flutter/website/flutter-for-react-native.md

 ### Checking for null/zero

-In Dart, only the boolean value true is treated as true.
-But in JavaScript, values like 1 or any other non-null objects are treated as true.
+In Dart, only the boolean value `true` is treated as true.
+But in JavaScript, values like 1 or any non-null objects are treated as true.

 <!-- skip -->
 {% prettify javascript %}